inkjet/FBS_Power5/README.md

 + SQLAlchemy 0.9.4+
 + Beautiful Soup 4.3+

-Note: both SQLAlchemy (for database creation) and Beautiful Soup (for web scraping) are available as pre-installed modules in [Anaconda](https://store.continuum.io/cshop/anaconda/).
+Note: both SQLAlchemy (for database creation) and Beautiful Soup (for web scraping) can be installed by `pip install sqlalchemy beautifulsoup4` or are available as pre-installed modules in [Anaconda](https://store.continuum.io/cshop/anaconda/).

 To run: